naafey-aamer/xray_classifier/README.md

 # xray_classifier
-X-ray Image Pneumonia Classification with Transfer Learning using ResNet-50
+X-ray Image Pneumonia Classification with Transfer Learning using ResNet-50/EfficientNetB0

 This notebook implements a deep learning model using transfer learning with ResNet-50 for binary classification of X-ray images into "NORMAL" and "PNEUMONIA" categories.
 The notebook utilizes the TensorFlow framework and the Keras API.

-We start by loading the pre-trained ResNet-50 model without its top fully connected layers.

-Data generators are set up to preprocess the images by rescaling their pixel values.

-The pre-trained layers of the ResNet-50 model can be either frozen or unfrozen based on the code provided.
-In this case, we keep the bottom layers frozen due to computational overhead, and new dense layers are added for binary classification.

-The model is compiled with binary cross-entropy loss, SGD optimizer, and accuracy as the evaluation metric.
-A learning rate schedule and early stopping callback are defined for optimization.
+The Pneumonia_Classifier.ipynb is done using ResNet50.
+I do not have the computational resources to use the model's full capabilities, Achieved an accuracy of 75.5%

+The Pneumonia_Classifier_EfficientNet.ipynb is done using EfficientNetB0.
+Since the model is smaller and more efficient, it is easier to utilize its potential.
+Achieved an accuracy of **84.6%**

-Hyperparameter tuning for better performance is still in progress...
+Optimizations are still in progress...